zzz0906/LeetCode/README.md

 It's a really similar question as 112.
 We can just search all the states and record the answer.

 Yes that's correct.
 But a lttile slow.

+### 114. Flatten Binary Tree to Linked List

+It's a really interesting question.
+First, I think it's a easy question.
+We can just dfs and put it in list.

+But the tree need to be done in place.
+Therefore, we need to do following: (according to std):

+1. cut the root right to the end of the the left subtree of right.
+2. cut the left subtree to right of the root.
+3. let the left tree as null.
+And take the root current subtree as root, repeat this process.